yiskang/MultipleModelUtil/README.md

 Utility Class for loading models in sequence for [Forge Viewer](https://forge.autodesk.com/api/viewer-cover-page/).

+This video shows core concepts of this tool: https://youtu.be/nfHZLlWtQ-0?t=16

 A reversion of this official blog: [Aggregate multi models in sequence in Forge Viewer](https://forge.autodesk.com/blog/aggregate-multi-models-sequence-forge-viewer).

 ## Usage